-The County Service Area No. 60 - Apple Valley Airport (CSA) was established on December 19, 1966 by an act of the Board of Supervisor of the County of San Bernardino (the County) to provide and maintain public airports and landing places for aerial traffic and related activities.
-Currently, the CSA funds the operations and maintenance of Apple Valley Airport, which is administered and staffed by the County of San Bernardino Department of Airports.
+The County Service Area No. 60 - Apple Valley Airport (CSA) was established on December 19, 1966 by an act of the Board of Supervisors of the San Bernardino County (the County) to provide and maintain public airports and landing places for aerial traffic and related activities.
+Currently, the CSA funds the operations and maintenance of Apple Valley Airport, which is administered and staffed by the San Bernardino County Department of Airports.

-The CSA is a component unit of the County of San Bernardino and is governed by the actions of the County Board of Supervisors.
+The CSA is a component unit of San Bernardino County and is governed by the actions of the County Board of Supervisors.
 The Board of Supervisors has established and appoints a seven (7) member Airport Commission which advises the Department of Airports on matters related to the operation of County owned airports and the Apple Valley Airport.

-The accompanying financial statements reflect only the accounts of the County Service Area No. 60 of the County of San Bernardino, and are not intended to present the financial position of the County taken as a whole.
+The accompanying financial statements reflect only the accounts of the County Service Area No. 60 of San Bernardino County, and are not intended to present the financial position of the County taken as a whole.

-Because the CSA meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the CSA's financial statements have also been included in the Comprehensive Annual Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2018.
+Because the CSA meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the CSA's financial statements have also been included in the Annual Comprehensive Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2021.